 Published- Jan 2022

-The global cement market was valued at USD xx Billion in 2019 and is projected to reach USD $xx Billion by 2025, exhibiting a CAGR of xx% during the forecast period.
+The global cement market was valued at USD XX Billion in 2021 and is projected to reach USD $XX Billion by 2027, exhibiting a CAGR of 3.2% during the forecast period.

 Cement is an essential building block of development.
 Manufactured from limestone and other materials, it is often mixed into concrete to provide housing, roads, and pipes that supply water to communities.

 The world consumes over 4 billion tons of cement annually.
 The cement sector has a large economic impact due to its long and diverse supply chain and it contributes to about 5.4 percent of global gross domestic product (GDP) and 7.7 percent of world employment.

 While the US economic cycle is expected to reach maturity in 2020-21, its construction market is forecast to remain relatively robust.
 As a result, modest growth is projected for the cement sector in the short term.

 One cement plant was idled in April because of decreased demand resulting from restrictions put in place to mitigate the spread of the COVID-19 pandemic.
 However, the U.S. cement industry has shown no prolonged or widespread negative effects from the pandemic.

 The United States economy and construction market are expected to remain relatively strong during 2020-21.
 However, the economy is entering a mature stage in the business cycle with slower growth rates.
 During the early stages of recovery, fueled by the release of pent-up demand characterized the economy, Hence, slightly moderate growth is anticipated for 2020 in the short term.

 This implies that the US cement market is likely to grow from 2021, the average annual growth rate in cement consumption exceeding with moderating economic expansion.
 Cement demand in the US is expected to be moderate in 2022.
 As economic growth inches down in 2022, slightly higher advances are anticipated for construction activity and cement consumption.